porter-finance/v1-core/spec/overview.md

 ## BondFactory

 The `BondFactory` facilitates the creation of new bonds.
-For our early v1 only authorized addresses will be able to create `Bonds` through the `BondFactory`
+For our early v1 only authorized addresses will be able to create a `Bond` through the `BondFactory`

 ## [Bond](./bond.md)

-A new `Bond` contract is created for each [borrower](https://docs.porter.finance/portal/participants/borrowers).
-They implement the standard EIP-20/ERC20 token methods as well as Porter specific methods.
-Each `BondToken` represents a [zero coupon bond](https://docs.porter.finance/portal/intro-to-bonds/zero-coupon-bonds) that can be purchased by [lenders](https://docs.porter.finance/portal/participants/lenders).
+A new `Bond` contract is created for issuance.
+The entity creating the bond is know as a [borrower](https://docs.porter.finance/portal/participants/borrowers).
+Bond implements the standard EIP-20/ERC20 token methods as well as Porter specific methods.
+Each `Bond` represents a [zero coupon bond](https://docs.porter.finance/portal/intro-to-bonds/zero-coupon-bonds) that can be purchased by [lenders](https://docs.porter.finance/portal/participants/lenders).

 # User Roles